vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 ## Important Details
 1. **Size (Dynamic)** — dynamic array can't change its size in a direct way, instead it creates a new array of the required size, copies the values, and adjusts memory allocation.
 Since this process involves multiple operations, dynamic arrays leverage the concept of capacity to minimize the need for frequent resizing.

 2. **Capacity** — dynamic arrays include a feature called capacity, which refers to the maximum number of elements for which memory is currently allocated, as opposed to the size, which is the actual number of elements in the array.
-Dynamic arrays allocate additional memory beyond the current size to accommodate future growth without needing to resize frequently, and if a resize occurs, typically it doubles the capacity..
+Dynamic arrays allocate additional memory beyond the current size to accommodate future growth without needing to resize frequently, and if a resize occurs, typically it doubles the capacity.

 3. **Time for Allocation (Runtime)** — dynamic array doesn't require knowing size at its creation, meaning its size can be based on values that are not known during compilation.

 4. **Place for Allocation (Heap)** — dynamic array is allocated in the heap memory section, meaning size can be extremely large compared to the stack and provided there is enough available memory.

 5. **Memory Management (Manual)** — dynamic array requires manual memory management, meaning you must handle allocation and deallocation yourself, which introduces risks such as dangling pointers or memory leaks, if not properly managed.

 6. **Speed of Allocation (Slow)** — dynamic array's allocation on heap is generally slower than allocating on the stack, because it requires more operations and resources to manage memory.